Frequently Asked Questions

 - Single Replenishment Unit – includes one Bongo Rx device of a specific size (SM, MD, LG, or XL) and headgear

 Yes, Bongo Rx comes with an optional headgear accessory.
 Bongo Rx can be worn with or without the headgear, depending on your preference.

 - Learn more: Bongo Rx Optional Headgear

 Bongo Rx, like many CPAP alternative sleep apnea therapy devices, is not a covered item under medical insurance plans.
-You may find that it costs less than your typical out-of-pocket costs (e.g. co-pays) for your CPAP machine and for your CPAP supplies (e.g. CPAP masks, CPAP tubing, filters) that you have to continue to buy.
+However, you may find that it costs less than your typical out-of-pocket costs (e.g. co-pays, co-insurance) for your CPAP machine and for your CPAP supplies (e.g. CPAP masks, CPAP tubing, CPAP filters) that you have to constantly buy with CPAP.

-*You may also be able to utilize your health savings plan for the Bongo Rx since it is a prescription device.
-We recommend that you check with your insurance company.
+Also, you may also be able to utilize health savings plans, such as FSA (Flexible Spending Account) and HSA (Health Savings Account), for the Bongo Rx since it is a prescription device for the treatment of the disease obstructive sleep apnea.
+We recommend that you check with your FSA/HSA and insurance provider.

 How is Bongo Rx different from Provent?

 While both devices produce EPAP, there are several key differences.
-The Bongo Rx has soft, silicone nasal seals instead of an adhesive seal.
+Bongo Rx has soft, silicone nasal seals instead of an adhesive seal.
 It is also reusable.
-The Bongo Rx acts as a nasal dilator.
-The Bongo Rx comes in 4 different sizes.
-The Bongo Rx has both lower inspiratory and expiratory resistance.
+Bongo Rx acts as a nasal dilator.
+Bongo Rx comes in 4 different sizes.
+Bongo Rx has both lower inspiratory and expiratory resistance.

 - Learn more: Bongo Rx vs. Provent